Skinah/EspMilightHub/README.md

 # <bindingName> Binding

-This is a new Openhab 2.x binding that allows a single opensource esp8266 bridge (created by Chris Mullins aka Sidoh) to automatically find and add Milight globes into OpenHab.
-The first question Openhab 2 users may have is “Why another binding when one already exists?”, The short answer/s to this are that the new OPENSOURCE bridge allows:
+This is an openHAB binding that allows a single opensource esp8266 bridge (created by Chris Mullins aka Sidoh) to automatically find and add Milight globes into openHAB.
+The first question openHAB users may have is “Why another binding when one already exists?”, The short answer/s to this are that the new OPENSOURCE bridge allows:

 + Almost unlimited groups so you can have individual control over an entire house of Milight globes without multiple bridges.
 A single bridge uses less power for one of many advantages.

-+ If using the Milight remotes to control the globes, this binding will update the Openhab controls the moment a key is pressed on the remote.
++ If using the Milight remotes to control the globes, this binding will update the openHAB controls the moment a key is pressed on the remote.

 + Auto scan and adding of the globes via paper UI.

-+ If you reboot Openhab2 the state of the globes will refresh and display correctly after the reboot due to the hub tracking the states and recording them in the MQTT broker.
++ If you reboot openHAB the state of the globes will refresh and display correctly after the reboot due to the hub tracking the states and recording them in the MQTT broker.

 + Many other reasons besides just being opensource and hence can get firmware updates to support new globes and wifi KRACK patches.